Enforcement in the United States

 - the dispute was not arbitrable; or

-- recognition of the award would be against public policy.8
+- recognition of the award would be against public policy.

-Award creditors should further remain mindful of jurisdictional defenses.
-In the US, a court ordinarily cannot adjudicate a matter - including the recognition of an award under the New York Convention - unless it has jurisdiction over both the subject matter of the action and jurisdiction over the parties (or, in certain circumstances, over property in which the debtor has an interest).10 To ensure the court has jurisdiction over the parties (or property), award creditors should generally opt to bring the petition in a state or federal judicial district where the defendant has a presence, or has some property that can be used to satisfy a resultant judgment.11 Where court jurisdiction over the award debtor is lacking, the award creditor should explore converting the award to a judgment in a jurisdiction other than the US and thereafter seeking recognition of a foreign judgment in US courts, which will enable the award creditor to obtain discovery to identify assets over which US courts may have jurisdiction.12
+Award creditors should further remain mindful of jurisdictional defences.
+In the United States, a court ordinarily cannot adjudicate a matter – including the recognition of an award under the New York Convention – unless it has jurisdiction over both the subject matter of the action and jurisdiction over the parties (or, in certain circumstances, over property in which the debtor has an interest).
+To ensure the court has jurisdiction over the parties (or property), an award creditor should generally bring its petition in a state or federal judicial district where the defendant has a presence or has some property that can be used to satisfy a resultant judgment.
+Where court jurisdiction over the award debtor is lacking, the award creditor should explore converting the award to a judgment in a jurisdiction other than the US and thereafter seeking recognition of a foreign judgment in US courts, which would enable the award creditor to obtain discovery to identify assets over which US courts may have jurisdiction.

 Award creditors should also keep in mind that, in a recognition action, the award debtor must be served with process in accordance with the Federal Rules of Civil Procedure.
-For service outside the US, this may require service under the Hague Convention on the Service Abroad of Judicial and Extrajudicial Documents, which could cause substantial delays in the proceeding.
+For service outside the US, this may require service under the Hague Convention on the Service Abroad of Judicial and Extrajudicial Documents, which could cause substantial delays.

-Under the FAA, recognition of a foreign award must be sought within three years after the award was rendered.13
+Under the FAA, recognition of a foreign award must be sought within three years after the award was rendered.

 Recognition under the ICSID Convention

-Many investor-state disputes are arbitrated before the World Bank's International Centre for Settlement of Investment Disputes (ICSID), which was created by the Convention on the Settlement of Investment Disputes between States and Nationals of Other States (ICSID Convention) to resolve disputes between private investors from one state and a foreign state or state-owned enterprise.14 Where ICSID has jurisdiction,15 its decisions are final and are subject only to review within ICSID itself.16
+Many investor-state disputes are arbitrated before the World Bank’s International Centre for Settlement of Investment Disputes (ICSID), which was created by the Convention on the Settlement of Investment Disputes between States and Nationals of Other States (the ICSID Convention) to resolve disputes between private investors from one state and a foreign state or state-owned enterprise.
+Where ICSID has jurisdiction, its decisions are final and are subject only to review within ICSID itself.

-Under the ICSID Convention and the US legislation implementing it, a final ICSID award is meant to be treated as a final judgment of a domestic court.17 Thus, unlike an award subject to recognition under the New York Convention, against which a party can invoke several defenses to recognition, judicial review of an ICSID award is circumscribed.
+Under the ICSID Convention and the US legislation implementing it, a final ICSID award is meant to be treated as a final judgment of a domestic court.
+Thus, unlike an award subject to recognition under the New York Convention, against which a party can invoke several defences to recognition, judicial review of an ICSID award is circumscribed.

 Recognition of domestic arbitration awards

-Unlike international awards, the recognition of domestic arbitration awards in the US is not governed by treaty, but by state and federal law.
-Where the underlying arbitration case involves interstate commerce (ie, commerce in multiple states), Chapter 1 of the FAA governs recognition.18 Otherwise, state law governs.
+Unlike international awards, the recognition of domestic arbitration awards in the United States is governed not by treaty, but by state and federal law.
+Where the underlying arbitration case involves interstate commerce (ie, commerce in multiple states), Chapter 1 of the FAA governs recognition.
+Otherwise, state law governs.
 Many states have adopted legislation, based on a model law titled the Uniform Arbitration Act, to govern the recognition of an arbitration award that is not subject to Chapter 1 of the FAA.

 Chapter 1 of the FAA includes four such bases, which are also contained within the Uniform Arbitration Act: